 Whatever your battle, cutting plaster can be a challenge, especially if you need to preserve any of the wall you’re cutting around.
 You’ll need to be careful about creating too much vibration, which can crumble or crack the plaster.
 But fear not.
 Your internet-scouring has led you to the answers you need.
 Below are the best ways to tackle plaster without breaking the wall, your back or the bank.
-We’ve even included the top products of 2020 to help you get the job done.
+We’ve even included the top products of this year to help you get the job done.

 A Comparison of our Favorite Picks for 2021

 Unlike the drywall homes of today, before 1950, walls were constructed with plaster.
 It was hard, cracked, and tough to work with if doing home renovations, unlike the much more affordable and efficient drywall we are all familiar with.
 And if you intended to cut a plaster wall, the skill and tool had to be very specific.

 Many people flip houses these days as a revenue stream, and some of those houses are pretty old.
 Southern homes can date back as far as when plantations littered the countryside.
 And while their historical aesthetic is charming, updating electrical work and other small renovations will still require you to cut through plaster.

 Cutting Plaster the Right Way

 The trick when cutting plaster is in the challenge of getting through the hard material without damaging the surrounding wall.
 Plaster might be hard, but too much vibration can crack it.
 Unless the entire wall is coming down, you have to do it a certain way for the integrity of the plaster.